Rapptz/gum/docs/api/video/point.rst

     .. function:: void fill(colour c) noexcept
                   colour fill() const noexcept

         Retrieves or specifies the colour to use when rendering the point.
+Default colour is white.
     .. function:: void draw(SDL_Renderer* render)

         Draws the point using a hardware accelerated renderer.
 This allows